theobori/scripts-collection/README.md

 If you want to help the project, you can follow the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## ℹ️ Scripts informations

+If you want to override the scripts that will be installed, feel free to edit the `INSTALL_SCRIPTS` target in the Makefile.

 Here are informations about the scripts.